-The nominal interest rate (int_t) is the effective federal funds rate (FEDFUNDS) divided by 100, which can be used to identify the monetary policy shock.6 mon_t is the monetary base (BOGMBASE), expressed in natural logarithm.
-We also employ the ex post real interest rate in our VAR models, which equals int_t minus the consumer price index (CPIAUCSL) based inflation.
+The nominal interest rate (int_t) is the effective federal funds rate (FEDFUNDS) divided by 100, which can be used to identify the monetary policy shock. mon_t is the monetary base (BOGMBASE), expressed in natural logarithm.
+We also employ the $ex\ post$ real interest rate in our VAR models, which equals int_t minus the consumer price index (CPIAUCSL) based inflation.

-Later, we augment our benchmark VAR model (1) with the (log) Index of Consumer Expectations $(sent_t)$ to investigate the propagation mechanism of fiscal policy through shifts in sentiment.
-We obtained $sent_t$ from the University of Michigan's Survey of Consumers database. $sent_t$ provides information on the level of consumer confidence about economic conditions in the near future.
-In addition to this forward-looking sentiment index, we experimented with the Current Conditions Index and the Index of Consumer Sentiment (combined index), obtained from the same source.
-All three indices are highly correlated with each other, thus yield qualitatively similar empirical results.7
+Sentiment $(sent_t)$ is not directly observable.
+Thus, we later augment our benchmark VAR model (1) with a sentiment index obtained from the University of Michigan's Survey of Consumers.
+Our VAR model mainly utilizes the Index of Consumer Expectations (ICE), which provides information on the level of consumer confidence about economic conditions in the near future.
+In addition to this forward-looking sentiment index, we also employ the Current Conditions Index and the Index of Consumer Sentiment (combined index), obtained from the same source.
+All three indices are highly correlated with each other, thus yield qualitatively similar empirical results.10